Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

 \item \textbf{\ac{BLEU}/\ac{ROUGE}} are metrics from \ac{NLP} based on the comparison of n-grams between a generated and a ground-truth text. \ac{BLEU} is a precision-focused metric, calculating the number of n-grams in the generated text that match a ground-truth text, divided by the total number of n-grams in the generated text. \ac{ROUGE}, on the other hand, is a recall-focused metric, computing the number of n-grams in the generated text that match a ground-truth text, divided by the total number of n-grams in the ground-truth text.
-These metrics are exclusive to explainable algorithms that use Reviews as a source;\looseness=-1
+These metrics are exclusive to explanation algorithms that use reviews as their source.
+An example of the use of such metrics is in \cite{hada2021rexplug}, which generated personalized reviews for users as explanations with an attention-based parallel network called cross-attention for selecting candidate users and item reviews for constructing the final sentence.
+The authors compared the ground-truth text with the generated review to evaluate the explanations;\looseness=-1